Ideas-on-Stage/ideasonstage.com/content/news/2021-05-11-what_are_the_few_big_things_we_need_to_change_to_fix_presentations.en.md

 **Pressure to be perfect.** What’s theone thing behind most modern presenters anxiety?
 The raising of the bar of presentations from both the professional and the entertainment world.
 This has created a lot of pressure for the modern presenter, especially now much is being filmed and distributed online.
 Whether you are an executive, a start-up or an academic, being able to stand up and speak is an important career skill.
 But rest assured, no one can be better at you than you.
 So don’t compare yourself to others.

-**The solution is Revolution 5 –Aim not for perfect but personal.**
+**The solution is Revolution 5 – Aim not for perfect but personal.**